openvinotoolkit/vpux_plugin/src/vpux_driver_compiler/docs/how_to_build_driver_compiler_on_linux.md

     - GCC 11.4.0 for Ubuntu 22.04 (version 7.5 or higher)
     - Python 3.9 - 3.12
     - Git for Linux (requires installing `git lfs`)
-    - Ninja (optional, used for this documentation installation part)
+    - Ninja (optional, used for the documentation related to the installation part)

 > Notice: RAM is not mandatory either.
 If your RAM is less than 32GB, you can compensate by reducing the number of threads during the build or by increasing the swap memory.

 ## Using Cmake Options

 Driver Compiler is built with OpenVINO static runtime.
-To build the library and related tests (npu_driver_compiler, npu_elf, compilerTest, profilingTest, loaderTest) using following commands:
+To build the library and related tests (npu_driver_compiler, npu_elf, compilerTest, profilingTest, loaderTest) using following commands :

 1. Clone repos: